 |Saturated Fat 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In a medium mixing bowl, combine eggs, milk, club soda and orange juice.
-Stir in flour, sugar, salt and vanilla to form a smooth batter.
+In a medium mixing bowl, combine eggs, milk, club soda, and orange juice.
+Stir in flour, sugar, salt, and vanilla extract to form a smooth batter.

 Cook for 2 minutes on the first side and 1 1/2 minutes on the second side or until the pancake is lightly browned.
 Remove and keep warm while cooking the rest of the pancakes with the remainder of the butter and batter.

 Fill with any combination of fruit preserves, sugared ground nuts, whipped cream and fresh fruit, pie filling, etc., and roll or fold into triangles.
 Dust with confectioners' sugar and serve with a dollop of whipped cream, a grating of chocolate, or a fruit, custard, or chocolate sauce, if desired.

 This palacsinta recipe can be made in a multitude of ways.
 Some sweet options include apricot, strawberry or blueberry jam.
 You could also try applesauce with cinnamon, along with ground walnuts or cocoa powder.
 Sometimes these pancakes are served filled with cottage cheese, some lemon zest, and dusted with confectioners' sugar.

 For a savory approach, sometimes these are filled with minced veal in a paprika sauce with sour cream, scrambled eggs and mushrooms, seafood, and vegetables.